carloscm/gossie/README.md

 # About

-Gossie is a Go library with a low level wrapper for the Cassandra 1.0 Thrift bindings with utilities for connection pooling, primitive type marshaling and easy query building.
+Gossie is a Go library for Apache Cassandra.
+It includes a wrapper for the Cassandra 1.0 Thrift bindings with utilities for connection pooling, primitive type marshaling and easy query building.
 It also includes a higher level layer that allows mapping structs to Cassandra column famlilies, with support for advanced features like composite column names.

 # Requeriments